Banking Resume Examples and Templates for 2023

 How To Write a Banking Resume

 An effective banking resume should demonstrate a thorough understanding of financial regulations and services, as well as customer service ability.
-Whether you’re new to the banking industry or trying to take the next step in your career, a solid resume that highlights your skills and achievements can give you a better chance of landing your next job.
+Whether you’re new to the banking industry or taking the next step in your career, a solid resume that highlights your skills and achievements can help land your next job.

 The first section of your resume is one of the most important because it’s what hooks the hiring manager and makes them interested enough to keep reading.
-The profile summary section goes at the top of your resume after the header with your name and contact information and is designed to give a reviewer an overall idea of who you are and what you can offer.
-It is here that you want to draw attention to your most valuable qualities, such as extensive experience or the ability to speak more than one language.
+The profile summary section goes at the top of your resume after the header with your name and contact information.
+It is designed to give a reviewer an overall idea of who you are and what you can offer.
+Draw attention to your most valuable qualities, such as extensive experience or the ability to speak more than one language.

 Senior-Level Profile Example

-Commercial Banking Associate with 10+ years’ experience providing quality services to personal and business clients.
+Commercial banking associate with over 10 years of experience providing quality services to personal and business clients.
 Expertly address and solve client problems, drawing on deep knowledge of bank products.
 Confident leader who trains and motivates junior associates to deliver consistent positive results.
 Bilingual: Fluent in English and Spanish.

 Entry-Level Profile Example

-Commercial Banking Professional with 2+ years of experience.
+Commercial banking professional with over two years of experience.
 Skilled at handling complex negotiations and meeting/exceeding financial targets.

-While the professional experience section of your resume should explain what your duties and responsibilities have been in previous positions, it should also be a soft sales pitch about the value you can bring to your next position.
+The professional experience section of your resume should explain what your duties and responsibilities have been in previous positions.
+Also, it must be a soft sales pitch about the value you can bring to your next position.
 It can be helpful to separate each job listing into sections: one for your job duties and one to highlight achievements.
 What’s worth mentioning depends on the position you’re applying for, but most banking positions rely on customer satisfaction and efficiency, so these are good places to start.

 Senior-Level Professional Experience Example